kirbydesign/designsystem/.github/CONTRIBUTING.md

 ![](images/how-to-find-issue-type-and-id.png)

-With this information you should be ready to create a branch that follow our naming policy.

-Should you be interested in why we have decided on this policy then read on.
+You should now be ready to create a _good_ branch that follows our branch name policy.
+But if you are interested in why we have decided on this policy - read on.

 #### Why this branch naming policy?